 Hundertwasser liked curves and bright colours, and based his shapes on forms of nature.

 The children used the ideas of Hundertwasser to create

 They practised using colours and curvy shapes, using colouring pencils.

 They made more prints, this time cutting and gluing cardboard shapes to create their printing block.

 They created our heritage buildings in the stye of Hundertwasser, using pastel.

-The culmination of the work was to use paint to create an art work of a heritage building in the style of Hundertwasser.
+The culmination of the work was to use paint to create an art work of buildings in the style of Hundertwasser.